 Palisade Homes and Real Estate

-Living in Palisade Is To Live In The Peach And Wine Capital Of Colorado
+Living in Palisade Is To Live In The Peach And Wine Orchards Of Colorado

 Palisade is perfectly placed along the Colorado River with impressive mountain vistas in every direction.
 High country breezes filter through the canyon, creating a temperate climate and excellent growing conditions for the orchards and vineyards.
 Located 13 miles east of Grand Junction with an elevation 4,728’.